naiyerasif/site/content/blog/2019-04-20-code-formatting-with-prettier.md

 ## Install Prettier

-Start by executing the following command in the directory where `package.json` is located
+Start by executing the following command in the directory where `package.json` is located:

 ```bash
 npm install --save-dev --save-exact prettier